the four chairs

 Aien Jingru, in a remote area of Nagaland (India), sitting in the ‘bad chair’—and helping people engage the story of the Bible

-The bad chair, occupied by friend and colleague, Dr Rennie, in a remote of you know where…
+The bad chair, occupied by friend and colleague, Dr Rennie, in a remote part of you know where…

 Go back and sit in the GOOD chair and ask about God’s original design and purpose, about the good thing that has been stained, about the image of God, and about how the topic engages with the four relationships.